By Mark Angel, Chief Technology Officer

 In ways large and small, validation creates a direct pipeline between our users and our products, enabling their needs and preferences to control our work.

-One of the questions I’m asked most often is how can we still have a significant number of user complaints and calls in the wake of so much validation?
-When you actually sit in focus groups and 1:1 usability reviews, the answer to that question is pretty darn clear.
+One of the questions I’m asked most often is how can we still have user complaints and calls in the wake of so much validation.
+When you actually sit in focus groups and 1:1 usability reviews, the answer to that question becomes clear.
 Whenever we sit down with users, we get a lesson in “one size does not fit all.”
 People have very different tastes, navigation styles, computer literacy levels, and learning approaches.
 No amount of testing creates a user experience (UX) that works for everyone.
 (You know this better than we do, because you look out at each of your classes toward a roomful of unique learners every day!)

-Here’s a great example: even the basic idea of book discovery in AR isn’t a hit with every student.
-While 75 percent very much liked the idea of “Top Books For You,” about 15 percent didn’t want it (the remainder being indifferent).
+Here’s a great example: Even the basic idea of book discovery in AR isn’t a hit with every student.
+While 75 percent very much liked the idea of “Top Books For You,” about 15 percent didn’t want it, with the remainder being indifferent.
 When, as Renaissance does, you have millions of users, even incredibly valuable features for most will be distasteful, unusable, or extraneous for some.
 The test of “goodness” is not whether everyone likes a new capability, but whether in aggregate there is a meaningful advance in the overall value of the offering.

 And, that brings us to validation after the software ships.
 There is a nasty lesson I’ve learned over thirty years, accounting for a reasonable percentage of my grey hair.
-No version 1 software is good.
+No version 1 software is perfect.
 There is a reason Google is famous for hanging “Beta” on everything.
 There is a reason no one remembers Windows v1.0.
 There is a reason so-called “early adopters” amount to just two percent of all software buyers.
-There is a reason about 70 percent of Silicon Valley entrepreneurs achieve an exit value of essentially zero for their start-ups.
-Bootstrapping innovation is incredibly hard, shipping new software is bloody difficult, and even getting a small new feature right is far from easy.
+There is a reason 70 percent of Silicon Valley entrepreneurs achieve an exit value of essentially zero for their start-ups.
+Bootstrapping innovation is incredibly hard, shipping new software is difficult, and even getting a small new feature right can be a challenge.

-How do we identify and deal with the inevitable mistakes and less-than-perfect code we ship?
+So, how do we identify and deal with the inevitable mistakes and less-than-perfect code?
 The answer is even more validation.
 But, after shipping, new kinds of “checking” become possible.
-Once users are actually using the product and steering through shipped code, we can use clickstream analysis to see what they are doing and where they are going wrong.
-At Renaissance we’ve had to make a huge investment to get into the clickstream game.
-While folks at Facebook run 1000 “A/B tests” a day, until recently we’ve had very little data at all about how users are actually interacting with Renaissance applications.
+Once users are actually using the product, we can use “clickstream” analysis to see what they are doing and where they are going wrong.
+At Renaissance, we’ve had to make a huge investment to get into the clickstream game.
+While folks at Facebook run 1000 “A/B tests” a day, until recently we’ve had very little real-time data about how users are actually interacting with Renaissance applications.

 Now data is flowing.
 R&D teams are able to use a tool called “SPLUNK” to explore millions of application instrumentation events, creating new insight into how our users are touching our features.